Nexirift/support/docs/rules.md

 # Rules

-!!! info "Last Updated: 15 October 2025"
+!!! info "Last Updated: 16 October 2025"

 Welcome to Nexirift!
 These rules ensure a safe, respectful environment for all community members.
 By using this instance, you agree to follow these guidelines.

 ## Community Guidelines

-!!! tip "Reporting Guidelines"
 Please refrain from reporting content that does not break these rules just because you don't like the person who posted it.

 ### 1. Treat Others with Respect